Having a bone marrow transplant is a complicated five-stage process.

-Although it is not a surgical operation, some marks from the needle will be left on the skin.
-There may also be some discomfort where the needle has been inserted.
+Although it's not a surgical operation, some marks from the needle will be left on the skin.
+There may also be some discomfort where the needle is inserted.

-As a result, the donor will need to stay in hospital for up to 48 hours and have a period of recovery at home lasting up to five days.
+The donor will need to stay in hospital for up to 48 hours and have an at-home period of recovery lasting up to five days.

-As part of your conditioning, you will need to be given a range of medicines, so a tube will be inserted into a large vein near your heart.
-This is known as a central line and will avoid the need for you to have many painful injections.
+As part of your conditioning, you'll need to be given a range of medicines, meaing a tube will be inserted into a large vein near your heart.
+This is known as a central line and is used instead of many (often painful) injections.

-The conditioning process involves using high doses of chemotherapy and possibly radiation.
-It is done for three reasons:
+The conditioning process involves using high doses of chemotherapy and sometimes radiation.
+It's carried out for three reasons:

-- to destroy the existing bone marrow and make room for the transplanted tissue
+- to destroy the existing bone marrow cells to make room for the transplanted tissue

 - to destroy any existing cancer cells

-- to stop your immune system working in order to reduce the chance of the transplant being rejected
+- to stop your immune system working, which reduces the risk of the transplant being rejected

-The conditioning process usually takes four to seven days.
-You will probably need to stay in hospital throughout the procedure.
+The conditioning process usually takes between four and seven days.
+You'll probably need to stay in hospital throughout the procedure.
 Side effects from chemotherapy are common and include:

-The side effects can last for several weeks after the conditioning has finished, although mouth ulcers and skin rashes should stop once the transplanted tissue begins to produce new blood cells.
+Side effects can last for several weeks after conditioning has finished, although mouth ulcers and skin rashes should stop once the transplanted tissue begins to produce new blood cells.
 Hair usually grows back within three to six months.

-Two less common side effects of the conditioning process are lung damage and a condition called veno-occlusive disease.
+Two less common, but potentially very serious, side effects of the conditioning process are lung damage and a condition called veno-occlusive disease.

 Veno-occlusive disease causes the blood vessels in your liver to swell, stopping it from removing waste products from your body.
-This can cause abdominal pain, jaundice (yellowing of the skin) and weight gain.
+This can cause abdominal pain, jaundice (yellowing of the skin and whites of the eyes) and weight gain.